pars-linux/uludag/trunk/doc/en/package-review-process.rst

    by the supervisor of the package component, then by an other package maintainer.

-   In order to complete the package review process two ACKs is necessary.
+   In order to complete the package reviewing process two ACKs is necessary.
    One of these ACKs should be given by component supervisor.
-If the package maintainer is also the its component supervisor, the other package maintainers can give these two ACKs.
+If the package maintainer is also the component supervisor, the other package maintainers can give these two ACKs.

 #.
 If the reviewer find any problem about the package in review, he/she should
-   wait for this problem fixed by the maintainer.
-In other words the conditinal ACK is forbidden.
+   wait for this problem to be fixed by the maintainer.
+In other words the conditional ACK is forbidden.

    Example: Bad:    After changing the directory paths, it will be ACK.
             Good:   It should change the directory paths.

-   After the package maintainer has fixed the problem, the reviewer verify the problem and give an ACK as a comment.
+   After the package maintainer has fixed the problem, the reviewer verifies the problem and gives an ACK as a comment.

 #.
-The package that takes the necessary ACKs, is taken to devel package
+The package that takes the necessary ACKs, is taken to package repositories,
-   repository, removed from review directory and the bug status is changed to RESOLVED/FIXED.
+   removed from the review directory and the bug status is changed to RESOLVED/FIXED.